ababiltalha/ababiltalha.github.io/_pages/projects_.md

 ---
 layout: profiles
-permalink: /people/
+permalink: /projects/
-title: Contact
+title: Projects
-description:
+description: Some notable projects which I have been a part of, mostly on the CS side of things.
 nav: true
-nav_order: 6
+nav_order: 3

 profiles:
   # if you want to include more than one profile, just replicate the following block